WeakKnight/weakknight.github.io/src/blogs/error-estimation-of-monte-carlo.md

 \Delta = \Phi^{-1}(0.995) \approx 2.58
 $$

-Finally, based on $1.7$, we can write the confidence interval with 99% converging chance as follows,
+Finally, based on $1.7$, we can write the confidence interval with 99% coverage chance as follows,

 $$
 \hat{\mu_n} - \frac{2.58 s}{\sqrt{n}} \le \mu \le  \hat{\mu_n} + \frac{2.58 s}{\sqrt{n}}
 $$

-For confidence chance $\alpha$, we have the confidence interval as follows,
+For coverage chance $\alpha$, we have the confidence interval as follows,

 $$
 \tag{1.9}